raspberrypilearning/password-generator/en/step_2.md

 	![screenshot](images/passwords-letmein.png)

-	There are some reasons why "letmein" isn't a good password to use:
+	There are some reasons why 'letmein' is a bad password to use:

 	+ It's a very __common__ password (one of the 15 most used passwords).
 A computer would guess these first.